Socialization, exposure, and training

 Picking up the puppy

 The journey with your new retriever pup starts the day you pick him or her up from the breeder.
-Hopefully, you have done your homework and selected a litter of puppies with parents who have proven their trainability.
+Hopefully you have done your homework and selected a litter of puppies with parents who have proven trainability.

 If you have a pick from the litter, you will want to take some time to observe the puppies.
-Even so, most trainers will tell you that picking a puppy is generally a crapshoot, meaning there really is no way of knowing how good the dog will be while looking at them as a puppy.
-You can look for a little personality, but even that is likely to change as they age.
+Even so, most trainers will tell you that picking a puppy is a complete crapshoot, meaning there really is no way to know how good the dog will be while looking at them as a puppy.
+You can look for the pup’s personality, but even that is likely to change as they age.
 Genetics and a proven pedigree are the best way to stack the odds in your favor from the start.

 Check out this post on searching for a great retriever puppy and what to look for in breeders.

 If possible, bring someone with you to pick up the puppy.
 While you can put a puppy in a crate to transport them home, leaving the litter is a traumatic time for most puppies.
 Being held on the way home is a good way to start bonding with the puppy.

 Learn what to buy for your new Lab puppy.

 The products I recommend I believe are a good value or good investment for anyone working to train or maintain training on their retriever.
 When possible, I include links to the product.
 Some of these links may be Amazon or other affiliate links in which I am paid a small commission at no cost to you.
 All opinions and recommendations are my own.